hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 Allow one to look at signal captured by the pocket oscilloscope, either has a Dat file or Buf file.

+This is tested for DSOQuad / DS203 wrt the Wildcat firmware.

 Note that the sampled data is stored in these files similar to how it would appear on the device screen, so to get enough resolution in the captured data, ensure that the Volts/Div and Time/Div is fine enough